katur/dotfiles/README.md

 # dotfiles

-My dotfiles, along with some other documentation, for setting up my computer.
+My dotfiles and some documentation for setting up my computer.

 Install with [homesick](https://github.com/technicalpickles/homesick).